Stamford Juvenile Crimes Lawyer

 Juvenile Justice in Connecticut

 In Connecticut, the Superior Court for Juvenile Matters has jurisdiction over those crimes committed by anyone under the age of 18.
 Juvenile justice cases within this system may be classified as either non-judicial or judicial, depending on the severity of the charges.
-While most juvenile defendants face more lenient sentences than adult offenders, there are instances in which juvenile cases may be automatically transferred into the adult system (such as sex assault and rape cases).
+While most juvenile defendants face more lenient sentences than adult offenders, there are instances in which juvenile cases may be automatically transferred into the adult system (such as sexual assault and rape cases).

 Judicial and Non-Judicial Cases

 Depending on the crime a minor is charged with, their case will either be assigned to a juvenile probation officer or prosecuted by the juvenile state’s attorney.
 Many juvenile arrests in Stamford Connecticut are managed and supervised by juvenile probation officers who have the power to dismiss any pending charges and institute a probationary period instead.

 During probation, the minor will be subject to certain conditions, such as random drug testing, community service, anger management, or electronic monitoring.